Becoming a Missionary

 Missionaries need…

-…the spiritual backing and spiritual oversight of a local church.
+…the spiritual backing and oversight of a local church.

-…an elder/pastor who will be dedicated to shepherding our hearts and the hearts of our family throughout our missionary work.
+…an elder/pastor dedicated to shepherding their hearts and those of their family.

-…a local church that will commission us to Gospel ministry, who will confirm that God has indeed approved our character and mission.
+…a local church that will commission them to their particular Gospel ministry, confirming that God has indeed approved their character and mission.

-The missionary should keep the church regularly informed of our work.
+The missionary should keep the church regularly informed of their work through:

 Letters